SwampThingPaul/LTER_EcoStoich/FCE_Stoich.md

 # Projects

 ## Is the Everglades Ecosystem a Stoichiometric Deviant?
-An Investigation of Ecological Stoichiometry Along the Aquatic Contnuum of the Everglades Ecosystem.
+An Investigation of Ecological Stoichiometry Along the Aquatic Continuum of the Everglades Ecosystem.
 This study was presented as a poster-presentation at the [2018 FCE LTER All-Scientist Meeting](http://fcelter.fiu.edu/about_us/meetings/asm2018/) in Miami May 7-8, 2018.
 This work is currently being developed into a manuscript.

 Poster Presentation: [Julian_etal_LTERStoich.pdf](https://github.com/SwampThingPaul/LTER_EcoStoich/files/2111138/Julian_etal_LTERStoich.pdf)  _(Link downloads a pdf version of the poster)_